tailcalled/hx-new/README.md

 [facet](https://github.com/kgscialdone/facet).) hx-new has client-side templating as a core feature, but they are not very dynamic or robust and the main reason for their existence is to support the other features.

 If you do not want to rely on experimental/incomplete technology, make hand-written components rather than using hx-new.
-I kind of hard to rewrite a good chunk of the htmx swapping logic to make hx-new work, and I know there's lots of things I haven't implemented yet.
+I kind of had to rewrite a good chunk of the htmx swapping logic to make hx-new work, and I know there's lots of things I haven't implemented yet.
 I hope to iron out any bugs as I encounter them, but there are parts of htmx I don't really use, so they will likely be broken in hx-new indefinitely.